shasankp000/CSE-Engineering-Notes/content/Compiler_Design/Module 3 -- Syntax Analysis and Parser.md

 And we remember these rules.

-Since the operators are **left-associative**, this means that the in any sequence of operators, the leftmost one is parsed first.
+Since the operators are **left-associative**, this means that the in any sequence of operators, the leftmost one is parsed first. **This means that in the case of the same operators, the leftmost one will get the higher priority.
+And in case of different operators, the precedence will give them value**.

 ==In case of operands next to each other, their relations are not parsed==.